roweshaw/2025_Evidence_of_rapid_evolution_herbivory_trade_offs_m_polymorpha/README.md

 - The results of the statistical analysis can be found in Table 1.
 - The accession information for each of the experiments can be found in Table 2.

+**The data folder** contains the processed data that is to be used with the scripts.
+Processed indicates that it was reformatted or cleaned up before porting to R.